balancer/docs-v3/docs/concepts/router/technical.md

 this accounting approach with additional external calls or further Vault interactions allows for more flexible liquidity.

 ### Settling debt
 While the Vault's core primitives attribute either debt & or credit to the Router (as part of the logic defined in pools).
-Regardless of usage all debts & credits need to be settled at the end of the transaction otherwise the transaction [reverts](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/Vault.sol#L83) because the `_accountDelta` has not been cleared.
+Regardless of usage all debts & credits need to be settled at the end of the transaction otherwise the transaction [reverts](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/Vault.sol#L83) because the debts & credits (`_accountDelta`) have not been cleared.
 This closes out the tab opened in step 1.

 ## Router Queries
+The clear separation of enforcing debt settlement (via the call to `invoke`) and accounting & math operations as part of the Vault's core primitives enable any operation to be queryable.
 Querying user-operations execute the Vaults primitives but instead of setting debt/credit the query functions simply return the `amountsCalculated`.
-However only valid calls succeed as the `transient` modifier ensures balance changes within the Vault are settled

-Instead of calling `invoke` on the Vault, the Router calls `quote` on the Vault.
-This modifier ensures that it is a `staticcall` as in an offchain eth_call.
+This is achieved by instead of calling `invoke` the Router calls `quote` on the Vault.
+The difference now is that debt & credit settlement is not enforced but the requirement that a `staticcall` is made as in an offchain eth_call.
 All operations with the `withHandler` modifier can be queried.

 :::info onchain queries
 Action: test how `call` will work